Waking Up To Pee at Night? A Common Sleep Disorder Could Be the Culprit

 If you or your partner notice signs of sleep apnea, including waking up often to pee during the night, it's time to see a doctor to figure out what's going on.
 Diagnosis is super important for sleep apnea, says Dr. Smith.
 (This typically involves some kind of sleep study or overnight evaluation of your breathing and other sleep habits, per the Mayo Clinic.)

 Treatments are largely based on the type of disorder you have, the severity, and your symptoms.
 One popular form of treatment is called continuous positive airway pressure (CPAP).
-This therapy involves wearing a mask connected to a machine that pumps a constant stream of air to ensure your body is getting the right amount of oxygen.
+This therapy involves wearing a mask connected to a machine that pumps a constant stream of air to ensure your airways remain open.
 Surgery is an option for curbing some symptoms, and you can talk to your doctor about mouthpieces you can wear to support your airways so you can sleep like a baby.

 How can I manage peeing during the night?